Passengers with Reduced Mobility at airports

+Similarily to airports, asset tracking for healthcare facilities still constitutes a major challenge.
 Up to 25% of an average hospital’s whole wheelchair fleet gets lost or stolen per year.
 For an inventory of originally 500 wheelchairs, that equals between USD 19,000-25,000 of lost money a year.
-(Post Gazette) What is even more, apparently staff members spend about 30% of their working time trying to find the assets.
-The resulting cost for the time spent searching amounts to estimated USD 28,000 per month!
-(Bronson Healthcare Study)
+What is even more, apparently staff members spend about 20 minutes of their shift trying to find the assets, resulting in a huge annual loss of wages.
+Wheelchairs that are stolen and can’t be retrieved, of course, need to be replaced, leading to further cost expenditures.

 These are some huge amounts of wasted money we’re talking about here, which could easily be put to much better use.